yoshitianyi/dir2iso/README.md

-# dir2iso
+# backup-utils

-Ultra thin wrapper for mkisofs
+Ultra thin wrapper for mkisofs and rsync.
+Please refer to the code for now..

 This repository intends to be an example for everyone to easily create a debian package for his/her custom scripts.